Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ## LLOQ

-The Lloq can either come from the column of the measurement excel column or from a seperate column.
+The Lloq can either come from the column of the measurement excel column or from a separate column.
 In the first case the Lloq values in the measurement column must be preceded by a "<", e.g. "<0.2", where 0.2 is the LLOQ value.
 In case the LLOQ comes from a column, there should be a single LLOQ value for every dataset.
 In case there are more than one defined, then the user will get a warning about this and in case the user wants to proceed with th import the highest of these LLOQs will be assumed for the whole dataset.

 ## Configuring the error